Electrical and Electronic Engineering

 Projects

-- Project 1: Investigating behaviors and analysing packets of HTTP, TCP, and UDP protocols using Wireshark.
+- Project 1: Investigate behaviors and analyze packets of HTTP, TCP, and UDP protocols using Wireshark.

-- Project 2: Investigating behaviors and analysing packets of IPv4, Ethernet, and 802.11 Wi-Fi protocols using Wireshark.
+- Project 2: Investigate behaviors and analyze packets of IPv4, Ethernet, and 802.11 Wi-Fi protocols using Wireshark.

 Course Objective